What Are Egress Windows?

 - A sill no more than 44 inches off the floor.

-Choosing a Basement Window
+Choosing Basement Egress Windows

-Basement escape windows are a must-have for downstairs living spaces.
-They can also be a lifesaving device in an emergency.
-Include the professionals at Pella of Birmingham when you're thinking about remodeling your basement.
+Basement escape windows are an essential for downstairs living spaces.
+They can be lifesaving equipment in an emergency.
+Include our professionals at Pella of Birmingham.
+We can help when you're remodeling your basement.